Esri/arcgis-maps-sdk-java-samples/scene/mission-replay/README.md

 #Mission Replay#
-Demonstrates how to animate a graphic's position and rotation and follow it with a camera.
-Also shows how to combine a SceneView and MapView in an MVC application with property binding.
+Demonstrates how to display and animate a graphic that uses a ModelSceneSymbol.

 ##How to use the sample##
 Animation Controls (Top Left Corner):
   - Select a mission -- selects a location with a route for plane to fly
-  - Mission progress -- shows how far along the route the plane is.
-Slide to change keyframe in animation
+  - Mission progress -- shows how far along the route the plane is
-  - Play -- toggles playing and stopping the animation
+  - Start and Stop -- controls animation of plane
-  - Toggle -- toggles the camera's follow mode and free cam mode
+  - Toggle -- keeps camera attach to plane or in a fixed location

 Camera Controls (Top Right Corner):
   - Camare zoom -- distance between camera and plane